 What to expect:

-This clinic is open to current instructors who meet the qualifications for becoming a certified Centered Riding Instructor.
-See, LINK for more information.
+This clinic is open to centered riding certified instructors.
 Bring your open mind, ASTM approved helmet, safe riding shoes, notebook, and a desire to have fun riding!
-A lunch buffet will be provided each day for riders.
+A lunch buffet will be provided each day at no additional fee.

 Each day will include a lecture or classroom work, often some handouts, dismounted groundwork or bodywork, riding and observation of other riders.
-Work each day will build from the information presented in the morning so it is important to be on time and participate each morning to get the most benefit from the afternoon riding.
+Work each day will build from the information presented in the morning so it is important to be on time and participate each morning to get the most benefit.
 Work also builds from one day to the next.
 If an emergency causes you miss a portion - we ask that you let us know and an arrangement will be made to get you caught up on what's going on.

 The time schedule is tentative, but we will do our very best to stay on schedule.
 We will start by 8:30 daily and will try to finish by 4:30.
 We ask for your help in this effort by being in charge of getting yourself to the facility on time, and moving to the next activity promptly during the day.
 We have a lot of information on the planned syllabus and would like to get as much covered as we can!
 Lunch is offered on site as are snacks and drinks during the day.
 You are also welcome to bring your own, especially if you have dietary restrictions.
 Dress for safety and comfort.
 Our arena is covered but not fully enclosed or heated.
 Classroom and meeting spaces are indoors and climate controlled.
 Seating during clinic hours is provided.